Following are some considerations and tips for raising funds for veterans:

 – You may feel like you want to jump right into helping out a veteran in your neighborhood, but what you think this person needs or wants may be quite different from what they actually need most desperately.
 Try to speak to the family directly before you start drumming up help.

 – Fundraising for veterans and troops requires extra care and sensitivity.
-Keep in mind that not everybody likes to have their name mentioned publicly and that many veterans have health issues.
-(Read Maintaining Respect And Compassion When Fundraising For An Individual)
+Keep in mind that not everybody likes to have their name mentioned publicly and that the veteran you’d like to help may have health issues.

 – The U.S. Postal Service used to accept packages and letters to “Any Service Member” or “Any Wounded Service Member,” but stopped doing so.
 Consider supporting one of the nonprofit organizations dedicated to helping our veterans and troops and their families.

 – Are you planning on starting your own non-profit for helping out veterans and troops?
 There may already be a charity or a local group out there doing exactly what you’re planning on doing.
 The advantage of helping out or partnering with an established group is that they will already have a well oiled system in place to get help and support to veterans and troops quickly.